The appearance of a growth is often unsettling, as it raises questions on what to do for the best going forward.

 Immune Support

-Whenever a tumour appears in a previously healthy pet - whether this be a malignant cancer or a wart - it means the immune system for some reason has lost the ability to detect and destroy abnormal cells, and keep the body cancer free.
+Whenever a tumour appears in a previously healthy pet - whether this be a malignant cancer or a wart - it means the immune system has lost the ability to detect and destroy abnormal cells, and keep the body cancer free.

 This being the case, it is vital if quality of life is to be maintained for as long as possible, that the body's natural defence mechanisms - especially the white blood cells responsible for anti-tumour activity - receive maximum nutritional support.